Medically reviewed by Drugs.com. Last updated on Mar 1, 2021.

 NOT FOR DIRECT INFUSION

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Unasyn® and other antibacterial drugs, Unasyn should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Unasyn® and other antibacterial drugs, Unasyn should be used only to treat infections that are proven or strongly suspected to be caused by bacteria.

 Ampicillin sodium is derived from the penicillin nucleus, 6-aminopenicillanic acid.
-Chemically, it is monosodium (2S, 5R, 6R)-6-[(R)-2-amino-2-phenylacetamido]-3, 3-dimethyl-7-oxo-4-thia-1-azabicyclo[3.2.0]heptane-2-carboxylate and has a molecular weight of 371.39.
+Chemically, it is monosodium (2S, 5R, 6R)-6-[(R)-2-amino-2-phenylacetamido]-3,3-dimethyl-7-oxo-4-thia-1-azabicyclo[3.2.0]heptane-2-carboxylate and has a molecular weight of 371.39.
 Its chemical formula is C16H18N3NaO4S.
 The structural formula is:

 Sulbactam sodium is a derivative of the basic penicillin nucleus.
 Chemically, sulbactam sodium is sodium penicillinate sulfone; sodium (2S, 5R)-3,3-dimethyl-7-oxo-4-thia-1-azabicyclo [3.2.0] heptane-2-carboxylate 4,4-dioxide.
 Its chemical formula is C8H10NNaO5S with a molecular weight of 255.22.
 The structural formula is: